salescode-ai/deusauditron/docs/e2e-scenario-evaluation.md

         "key1": "value1",
     },
     "blueprint": "any agent blueprint",
-    "replay": False  # Set to True for message-by-message replay }
+    "replay": False,  # Set to True for message-by-message replay
+    # Optional (will be stored in Phoenix Experiment metadata)
+    "outlet_id": "outlet-id",
+    "outlet_name": "outlet-name"
+}
 ```